Guinness World Record Attempt!

 Note to businesses who sell lottery tickets:

-6. If you are a business that sells office supplies, I will go through over 10,000 rubber bands.
-(To count the tickets, it's easier to take a rubber band off of them than wrestle with trying to remove staples from bundled tickets.)
+6. Rubber Bands Needed: If you are a business that sells office supplies, I will go through over 10,000 rubber bands.
+(When it's time to count and verify the number of tickets, it's easier to take a rubber band off of the tickets than wrestle with trying to remove staples from bundled tickets.)

-6. In need of cell phone service donated by a business or individual.
+6. Cell Phone and/or Cell Phone Service: For publicity telephone interviews, am in need of cell phone service donated by a business or individual.
 For example, if an individual has a telephone family plan and they haven't used all of the lines, you could donate one of the lines.
 You can have information on this website or remain anonymous.

-1. I was scrolling through Guinness World Records looking for something non-sports related that I could try to do.
-There were several categories about lottery, but none for collecting tickets.
+1. I was scrolling through Guinness World Records looking for something non-sports related that I could attempt.

 Thank you for all those individuals and businesses who want to help with this goal!